daemonraco/drtools/docs/endpoints.md

 ```

 ## Setting it up
-Here you have a simple express server where we set our directory
+Here you have a simple _Express_ server where we set our directory
 `/path/to/mock-ups` to be provided on the URL `http://localhost:3000/api/v1.0`:
 ```javascript
 'use strict';